Privacy Policy

 The clinic may contact you for the following purposes:

-Appointment reminders: The clinic may contact you to remind you of your appointment for treatment or medical care at the clinic.
+Appointment Reminders: The clinic may contact you to remind you of your appointment for treatment or medical care at the clinic.

-Information about treatment alternatives: The clinic may contact you to notify you of alternative treatments and/or products.
+Information about Treatment Alternatives: The clinic may contact you to notify you of alternative treatments and/or products.

-Health related benefits or services: The clinic may use your PHI to notify you of benefits and services the clinic provides.
+Health Related Benefits or Services: The clinic may use your PHI to notify you of benefits and services the clinic provides.

-Electronic Medical Record (EMR): The EMR helps physicians, specialists and hospitals know a patient’s entire health history, drugs that have been prescribed and test results.
-To improve overall quality, safety and cost of care, the clinic may disclose information held in the EMR to other health care providers or Business Associates of the clinic.
+Electronic Medical Record (EMR): The EMR helps physicians, specialists, and hospitals know a patient’s entire health history, drugs that have been prescribed, and test results.
+To improve overall quality, safety, and cost of care, the clinic may disclose information held in the EMR to other health care providers or Business Associates of the clinic.

 YOUR HEALTH INFORMATION RIGHTS

-The right to have your PHI communicated to you by alternate means or locations: You have the right to request that the clinic communicate confidentially with you using an address or phone number other than your residence.
-However, state and federal laws require the clinic to have an accurate address and home phone number in case of emergencies.
-The clinic will consider all reasonable requests.
-If you wish to request a change in your communicating address and/or phone number, please obtain a form, Request for Alternative Arrangements for Confidential Communication, from the clinic and return the completed form to the clinic or return to the HIPAA Privacy Officer.
+To receive communications containing PHI by alternate means or locations: You have the right to request that the clinic communicate confidentially with you using a different address or phone number.
+However, state and federal laws may require the clinic to maintain an accurate address and home phone number for you in case of emergencies.
+The clinic will consider and accommodate all reasonable requests.
+You may submit a Request for Alternative Arrangements for Confidential Communication by contacting the miCare HIPAA Privacy Officer at 800-777-3575.

-The right to inspect and/or obtain a copy your PHI: You have the right to request access and/or obtain a copy (paper or electronic) of your PHI that is contained in the clinic for the duration the clinic maintains PHI about you.
-If you wish to inspect or obtain a copy of your PHI, please obtain a form, Request for Access to Records, from the clinic and return the completed form to the clinic or return to the HIPAA Privacy Officer.
-There may be a reasonable cost-based charge for providing access to PHI.
-You will be notified in advance of incurring such charges, if any.
+To inspect and/or obtain a copy of your PHI: You have the right to request access and/or obtain a copy (paper or electronic) of your PHI that is contained in the clinic for the duration the clinic maintains PHI about you.
+You may submit a Request for Access to Records by contacting the miCare HIPAA Privacy Officer at 800-777-3575.
+A reasonable, cost-based charge may be associated with your request.
+You will be notified in advance of incurring any such charges.
+If we deny your request, you may request a review of our denial.

-The right to amend your PHI: You have the right to request an amendment of the PHI the clinic maintains about you, if you feel that the PHI the clinic has maintained about you is incorrect or otherwise incomplete.
-Under certain circumstances we may deny your request for amendment.
-If we do deny the request, you will have the right to have the denial reviewed by someone we designate who was not involved in the initial review.
+To amend your PHI: You have the right to request an amendment of your PHI for as long as the information is maintained by the clinic, if you believe that the PHI is inaccurate or otherwise incomplete.
+Under certain circumstances, we may deny your request for amendment.
+If we do, you will have the right to have the denial reviewed by someone we designate, who was not involved in the initial review.
 You may also ask the Secretary, United States Department of Health and Human Services (“HHS”), or their appropriate designee, to review such a denial.
-If you wish to amend your PHI files, please obtain a form, Request for Amendment to PHI, from the clinic and return the completed form to the clinic or return to the HIPAA Privacy Officer.
+You may submit a Request for Amendment to PHI by contacting the miCare HIPAA Privacy Officer at 800-777-3575.

 COMPLAINTS

 If you believe your privacy rights have been violated, you may file a complaint with the clinic and/or to the Secretary of HHS, or his designee.
-If you wish to file a complaint with the clinic, please contact the HIPAA Privacy Officer.
+If you wish to file a complaint with the clinic, please contact the miCare HIPAA Privacy Officer.
 If you wish to file a complaint with the Secretary, please write to:

 The U.S. Department of Health and Human Services